-Data breaches can be devastating for a company as a whole.
+Data breaches and cyber attacks can be devastating for a company as a whole.
 They can also deeply affect the lives of employees at the company, should job security come into question.
 Yet, new research shows that those on the chopping block might not be who you expect.

 According to a global business study, 31 percent of data breaches have led to employees being laid off.
 But, TechRepublic reports, the surprising part is that it’s not just IT employees taking the heat.
 In North America, 32 percent of breaches led to a C-level leader, manager, or president losing their job.
 Breaking down the data by business size, results showed that non-IT employees lost their jobs in 29 percent of small-to-medium businesses and in 27 percent of large enterprises.